 Each year about 195 users from about 45 companies, laboratories, or universities test electronics or materials with the TRIUMF beams.
 Commercial users buy beamtime by the hour for component testing and qualification while researchers are provided free access to PIF & NIF for studies of radiation effects when formally approved by the TRIUMF Experiment Evaluation Committee.

-The Proton Therapy Centre uses a stepped-down, lower-energy beam of protons from the main 520MeV cyclotron to treat ocular melanomas
+The Proton Therapy Research Centre uses a stepped-down, lower-energy beam of protons from the main 520MeV cyclotron that was formerly used to treat ocular melanomas.

 For further information, please contact: